namdeoankush/kafka-with-kafbatUI/Kafka with KafbatUI Guide (Windows).md

 # Kafka with KafbatUI Guide (Windows)

+## This is an AI generated file, so it needs validation

 This guide provides a comprehensive walkthrough for setting up and interacting with a Kafka environment using **Docker Compose**, **KafbatUI**, and **Confluent's CLI tools** on **Windows PowerShell**.

 It covers everything from the initial setup to producing and consuming messages, including a practical demonstration of **Schema Registry** with **Avro messages**.